British literature: Poetry

 Behn's depiction of the character Willmore in The Rover and the witty, poetry-reciting rake Dorimant in George Etherege's The Man of Mode (1676) are seen as a satire on John Wilmot, 2nd Earl of Rochester (1647–1680), an English libertine poet, and a wit of the Restoration court.
 His contemporary Andrew Marvell described him as "the best English satirist", and he is generally considered to be the most considerable poet and the most learned among the Restoration wits.
 His A Satyr Against Reason and Mankind is assumed to be a Hobbesian critique of rationalism.
 Rochester's poetic work varies widely in form, genre, and content.
 He was part of a "mob of gentlemen who wrote with ease", who continued to produce their poetry in manuscripts, rather than in publication.
 As a consequence, some of Rochester's work deals with topical concerns, such as satires of courtly affairs in libels, to parodies of the styles of his contemporaries, such as Sir Charles Scroope.
 He is also notable for his impromptus, Voltaire, who spoke of Rochester as "the man of genius, the great poet", admired his satire for its "energy and fire" and translated some lines into French to "display the shining imagination his lordship only could boast".

 John Dryden (1631–1700) was an English poet, literary critic, translator, and playwright who dominated the literary life of Restoration England to such a point that the period came to be known in literary circles as the Age of Dryden.
 He established the heroic couplet as a standard form of English poetry by writing successful satires, religious pieces, fables, epigrams, compliments, prologues, and plays with it; he also introduced the alexandrine and triplet into the form.
 In his poems, translations, and criticism, he established a poetic diction appropriate to the heroic couplet.
-Dryden's greatest achievements were in satiric verse in works like the mock-heroic MacFlecknoe (1682).
+Dryden's great achievements were in satiric verse in works like the mock-heroic MacFlecknoe (1682).
 W. H. Auden referred to him as "the master of the middle style" that was a model for his contemporaries and for much of the 18th century.
 The considerable loss felt by the English literary community at his death was evident from the elegies that it inspired.
 Alexander Pope (1688–1744) was heavily influenced by Dryden, and often borrowed from him; other writers in the 18th century were equally influenced by both Dryden and Pope.

 Though Ben Jonson had been poet laureate to James I in England, this was not then a formal position and the formal title of Poet Laureate, as a royal office, was first conferred by letters patent on John Dryden in 1670.
 The post then became a regular British institution.